J.D., Columbia University

 Professor Lewis primarily teaches health law and health law-related courses.
 Prior to joining the Howard faculty, she was a Visiting Assistant Professor at the IIT Chicago-Kent College of Law.
 Before joining the Chicago-Kent faculty in 2015, she spent approximately four years as an attorney at the U.S. Nuclear Regulatory Commission in Rockville, Maryland.
 There, she filed pleadings on behalf of agency staff, advised legal and technical staff on federal rulemakings and statutes, and reviewed staff analyses of new nuclear power reactor licenses and designs.
 While employed by the U.S. Nuclear Regulatory Commission, Professor Lewis also completed a seven-month detail as a Special Assistant U.S. Attorney for the District of Columbia, where she prosecuted domestic violence cases.

 Professor Lewis' research considers how health law, family law, and criminal law respond to scientific innovations.
 Her research and teaching interests include health law, family law, administrative law, and bioethics.
-Her work has been published in the Wisconsin Journal of Law, Gender and Society, Charleston Law Review, Nevada Law Journal, and William and Mary Journal of Women and the Law.
-A forthcoming article will be published by the Cardozo Law Review.
+Her work has been published in the Cardozo Law Review, Wisconsin Journal of Law, Gender and Society, Charleston Law Review, Nevada Law Journal, and William and Mary Journal of Women and the Law.
+A forthcoming article will be published by the Utah Law Review.

 Professor Lewis is a member of the New York Bar and speaks French and Spanish.

-How Subterranean Regulation Hinders Innovation in Assisted Reproductive Technology, Cardozo Law Review (forthcoming 2018).
+How Subterranean Regulation Hinders Innovation in Assisted Reproductive Technology, 39 Cardozo Law Review 1239 (2018).